MicrosoftDocs/bot-docs/articles/bot-service-design-principles.md

 ## The CUX guide

 The CUX guide, contains guidance on designing a bot.
 This guidance aligns with best practices and capitalizes on lessons learned.
-The authors and designers of this guidance are drawing from combined decades of experience building and deploying conversational UX for a variety of bots, virtual agents, and other conversational experience projects including Cortana, Bot Framework Templates, Microsoft Virtual Assistant, Personality Chat, and others.
+The authors and designers of this guidance are drawing from combined decades of experience building and deploying conversational UX for a variety of bots, virtual agents, and other conversational experience projects, including Bot Framework Templates, Microsoft Virtual Assistant, Personality Chat, and others.

 > [!TIP]
 > Download the [CUX Guide Microsoft.pdf](https://github.com/microsoft/botframework-sdk/raw/main/docs/CUX%20Guide%20Microsoft.pdf)